Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/legendary-hero.md

 A Legendary Hero uniquely has access to the [Boon of the Legendary Warrior](boons.md#boon-of-the-legendary-warrior--special) and [Boon of Spell Recall](boons.md#boon-of-spell-recall--special).

-### Legendary Resistance (1/day)
+### Legendary Resistance (2/day)
-At 25th level, once per day, when you fail a saving throw, you can choose to succeed instead.
+At 25th level, two times per day, when you fail a saving throw, you can choose to succeed instead.